bbgvisualjournalist/table-to-svg/README.md

 createChart('typeOfChart', '#sourceTable', "dataColumn", {optional parameters});

-You can also add optional parameters like createChart('bar', '#runningTable', "#chart", "Miles", {"labels":"Sport", "showTable": true, "barHeight":50, "ticks":4, "xAxis": true, "paddingLabels":100});
+You can also add optional parameters like createChart('bar', '#runningTable', "Miles", {"labels":"Sport", "showTable": true, "barHeight":50, "ticks":4, "xAxis": true, "paddingLabels":100});

 The function parameters are:
 * chart type ('bar', 'column', 'pie' or 'donut')
 * sourceTable
-* target div where you'll build the chart
 * column you want to graph
-* An object with optional parameters for 'height', 'showTable' (Do you want to show(true) or hide(false) the old chart), 'barHeight' for horizontal bar charts, 'ticks' which determines the approximate number of ticks on the axis, 'xAxis' do you want to show (true) or hide (false), and 'paddingLabels' to adjust where the horizontal bars start based on the bar labels.
+* An object with optional parameters for 'height', 'showTable' (Do you want to show(true) or hide(false) the old chart), 'barHeight' for horizontal bar charts, 'ticks' which determines the approximate number of ticks on the axis, 'xAxis' do you want to show (true) or hide (false).

 Here's a [horizontal bar chart](http://54.243.239.169/brian/storytelling/tableToSVG_bar.html), a [vertical bar chart](http://54.243.239.169/brian/storytelling/tableToSVG.html) and a [donut chart](http://54.243.239.169/brian/storytelling/tableToSVG_donut.html).

 ## Next steps
 Bugs, features and optimizations:
-* The resize function doesn't work for multiple charts on the page.
+* Should the bar charts be created (or have the option) of being created with just HTML/divs?
 * Add support for [Grouped bar charts](http://bl.ocks.org/mbostock/3887051)
 * Add support for scatter plots.
 * I'm using jQuery to create the JSON but I'm pretty sure you can do this with just D3.
-* limit label widths (or hide labels) below a certain point.
 * Do we want to be able to call createChart on multiple charts by targeting all &lt;table class'chartThis'&gt;...&lt;/table&gt;?
 * Pie Chart values are lost in smaller wedges
 * add onclick so that you can find the data via on click.
 * Dollar and percentage values in tables (prefix/suffix?)
 * Axis label options
-* Should the bar charts be created (or have the option) of being created with just HTML/divs?
 * create a key? position key responsively?
 * supporting negative numbers on bar charts